cardillan/mindcode/README.markdown

 You can also use the **Compile and Run** button to execute the compiled code right away on an emulated processor.
 The output produced by `print` instructions in your code will be displayed.
 Very limited interaction with the Mindustry World is supported.

 > [!TIP]
 > Mindcode performs a variety of different optimizations.
-The mlog code it produces may bear little resemblance to the original source code at a first glance.
+The mlog code it produces may bear little resemblance to the source code at a first glance.

 ### Offline